Kaye Styles

-Kaye Styles, born Kwasi Gyasi, is a Belgian singer, songwriter and TV personality best known for the theme song of the Belgian version of the hit television series Prison Break produced in 2006.
+Kaye Styles, born Kwasi Gyasi, is a Belgian singer, songwriter, and TV personality best known for the theme song of the international soundtrack of the hit television series Prison Break produced in 2006.

-Life
+Early life

 Kaye Styles, whose birth name is Kwasi Gyasi was born in Ghana on 8 November 1981.
 He came to Belgium when he was five years old.

 Career

 First album

 In 2004, he released his first single "Gimme the Mic" from his first album The True Definition Of Styles.
 This became a modest hit in Belgium.
 Later that year he released "Somebody's Watchin' Me" (a "Michael Jackson cover") and "Safe Sex" with Laura Ramaekers.